raphaelvallat/pingouin/docs/contributing.rst

 Build locally
 ^^^^^^^^^^^^^

-If you want to test the documentation locally, you will need to install the following packages:
+If you want to test the documentation locally, you will need to install additional dependencies.
+They can be installed with the docs extra:

 .. code-block:: bash

-  $ pip install --upgrade sphinx sphinx_bootstrap_theme numpydoc sphinx-copybutton
+  $ pip install --upgrade pingouin[docs]

 and then within the ``pingouin/docs`` directory do: